vidya-1998/freshers-batch-2021/readme.txt

-this is the folder containing assignments section
+this is the folder containing assignments section modified